-Processing data revealing opinions or beliefs relating to health and sex life, including genetic data, is prohibited, apart from certain exceptions listed in law
+Processing data revealing opinions or beliefs relating to health and sex life, including genetic data, is prohibited, apart from certain exceptions listed in the law.

 Authorisation by the National Commission for Data Protection is required before technical means can be used to monitor people.
-The personal data thus collected may only be processed in the specific instances set forth in the law.
+The personal data thus collected may only be processed in the specific instances outlined in the law.

 The use of personal data for commercial purposes may be prohibited at any time.
 In principle, direct marketing using modern communications media (SMS, email) is prohibited, unless you have expressly agreed to it.

 Deviation from one or more of these principles is punishable by law.

 Furthermore, the individuals involved must be fully aware of the collection of their personal information and must give their prior consent to any collection and processing of their personal information.